MLB Weekly Digest September 3rd Edition - NGSC Sports

 How To Prevent Deep Vein Thrombosis (DVT)

-Request blocked.
+ERROR: The request could not be satisfiedRequest blocked.
 We can't connect to the server for this app or website at this time.
 There might be too much traffic or a configuration error.
 Try again later, or contact the app or website owner.
 If you provide content to customers through CloudFront, you can find steps to troubleshoot and help prevent this error by reviewing the CloudFront documentation.

-Generated by cloudfront (CloudFront) Request ID: XwMKtrhQq2_xobhfqz_543Xq7seOLg9uBwsg2LjWWDkTfw4Y--JedQ==
+Generated by cloudfront (CloudFront) Request ID: XwMKtrhQq2_xobhfqz_543Xq7seOLg9uBwsg2LjWWDkTfw4Y--JedQ==What To Know About Femoral Vein Thrombosis

 The femoral vein, a blood vessel located deep inside each of the thighs, is prone to blood clots.
 Known as femoral vein thrombosis, a blood clot in the femoral vein or its branches can have serious consequences.